 - 1.1 Conduct investigations of alleged abuse or neglect related to incidents of suspicious death, restraint and seclusion, and physical or sexual assault of Arizonans with developmental disabilities in a variety of placement settings, and when appropriate, make recommendations for corrective action, preventive measures, and policy modifications through letters of concern and/or public reports.
-Within this objective, ACDL will give priority to cases in which there are systemic problems that may result in additional incidents if uncorrected. - 1.2 Utilize a monitoring protocol to conduct in-person or virtual monitoring visits of at least four select state-run and/or state-contracted facilities. - 1.3 Provide timely and accurate rights information and in-person or virtual legal rights training sessions.
+Within this objective, DRAZ will give priority to cases in which there are systemic problems that may result in additional incidents if uncorrected. - 1.2 Utilize a monitoring protocol to conduct in-person or virtual monitoring visits of at least four select state-run and/or state-contracted facilities.

+1.3 Provide timely and accurate rights information about reporting abuse and neglect to responsible agencies, and in-person or virtual legal rights training sessions.